- Save up to £50 a year by draught proofing your home, and get expert tips on installation

 Draught proofing sash windows

 Sash windows, especially old single-glazed ones, are notorious for being draughty.
-Replacing single-glazed windows in your house with double glazing could save you £170 a year on your heating bill.
+Replacing single-glazed windows in your house with A-rated double glazing could save you up to £175 a year on your heating bill.
 To find out how much you should pay for double glazing and which company to use, read our guide to double glazing prices.

 If you can't improve your windows, there are still solutions available to stop draughts.